-03 - 10 August.
-A festival of Wales, its language and culture.
-Annually the National Eisteddfod takes place for eight days at the start of August, and the central festival field is a vibrant one, teeming with stands, stalls and shops, food, music, arts and crafts, design and architecture.
-The 2019 Eisteddfod will be held in Llanrwst, Conwy County.
+31 July - 07 August 2021.
+The National Eisteddfod is a festival of Wales, its language and culture.
+Every year, it takes place for eight days at the start of August.
+The central festival field is a vibrant one, teeming with stands, stalls, shops, food, music, arts, crafts, design and architecture.
+In 2021, the Eisteddfod will be held in Tregaron, Ceredigion.

 Castell Roc Festival